ft34-213/cap-12/README.md

 ##contents

-This is a frontend challenge that involves building a "Contact Us" form and a Blog Listing Page using React.js or Next.js.
+This is a frontend challenge that involves building a "Contact Us" form and a Blog Listing Page using React.js.
 The project includes:

 Form validation
 API integration